Project was advertised on May 18, 2022. Bids will be opened on June 21, 2022, and construction anticipated to commence in September 2022.

-The gravity sewer pipes in question have reached the end of their useful life.
-The pipes were originally installed in the 1940s and were rehabilitated in the 1990s.
-The rehab work involved the insertion of plastic pipe within the old 1940s pipe – this was done without disturbing the grade above.
+This gravity sewer pipes in question have reached the end of their useful life.
+The pipes were originally installed in the 1940s and were rehabbed once in the 1990s.
+The rehab work involved the insertion of plastic pipe within the old 1940s pipe – which was done without disturbing the grade above.
 The plastic pipe has since shown signs of failure.
 After a 2019 study of alternatives, it was determined that replacing/relocating the gravity sewer pipe was the most feasible option.

 The project involves the replacement of sewer mains along Wooten Drive, in the backyards of homes on Wooten Drive and Worthington Circle, and behind some of the businesses on Arlington Boulevard.
-Further, a new sewer main down Worthington Circle and Celadon Lane will be constructed, and the old sewer main in the backyards of the homes on the same street will be abandoned in place.
-Fairfax County is coordinating with Fairfax Water to relocate some water mains to accommodate the new sewer mains.
-Traffic impacts are expected but will be kept to a minimum.
+Further, we plan to construct a new sewer main down Worthington Circle and Celadon Lane, and abandon-in-place old sewer main in the backyards of the homes on the same street.
+Fairfax County is also coordinating with Fairfax Water to relocate some water mains to accommodate the new sewer mains.
+Traffic impacts are expected but will be kept at a minimum.

-The project is in the Seven Corners area off Arlington Blvd. and Olin Dr. The impacted roads include Wooten Dr., Worthington Cir., Celadon Ln., and Brook Dr. The contractor’s proposed staging area will be in a portion of the parking lot at Boulevard Square Office Park.
+The project is in the Seven Corners area off Arlington Blvd. and Olin Dr. The impacted roads include Wooten Dr., Worthington Cir., Celadon Ln., & Brook Dr. The Contractor’s proposed staging area will be in a portion of the parking lot of Boulevard Square Office Park.

 The benefits of the project are:

 Reduce risks to public health and the environment

 Construction activity is expected to begin in September 2022 and be substantially completed in September 2023.